Oregon Sports Betting Laws

 What Is The Legal Age To Gambling In Oregon?

-Oregon has two legal minimum gambling ages, one for the state-approved lottery (which used to include a sports betting option, but not since 2007) and one for the state’s seven tribal casinos.
-The minimum age you’ll be allowed to purchase lottery ticks or lay bets on the ponies at a race track or offsite wagering kiosk is 18, whereas the tribal casinos will need you to be 21 or older to get through the door.
+Oregon has two legal minimum gambling ages, one for the Oregon Lottery and one for the state’s tribal casinos.
+The minimum age you’re allowed to purchase lottery ticks or lay bets on the ponies at a racetrack or offsite wagering kiosk is 18 years old, whereas the tribal casinos will need you to be 21 or older to get through the door.
+Fortunately, OR has kept the lottery’s age limit as the operative one for sports betting, which means that the legal age to wager on sports in OR is only 18 years old.
+This is also how old all the top offshore sportsbooks require you to be to join, so as long as you’re 18, there will never be a conflict, whether you wager with the state-licensed platform or use an offshore sportsbook.

 Legal Oregon Betting Sites